by Nils Osmar. Updated December 4, 2023. Medical Disclaimer

 - Some doctors advocate letting a fever burn (though not all agree with this recommendation).
 Fever is the body’s way of fighting infections.
 Speaking anecdotally, I usually let fevers burn rather than taking aspirin or other medications to lower them.

 - Rinsing or gargling with hydrogen peroxide – or even, as odd as it sounds, putting a few drops in your ears.
 (I’ve actually done this, and had a bad cold completely vanish within a few hours.
 My doctor thought it was a placebo effect.
-Could be – but (1) it was harmless, and (2) it worked for me and (3) I haven’t had a cold that lasted more than a few hours since learning about it) (I start with 2 percent hydrogen peroxide and dilute it down to 1 percent, and use a whole dropper full in each ear.)
+He could be right – but (1) it was harmless, and (2) it worked for me and (3) I haven’t had a cold that lasted more than a few hours since learning about it) (I start with 2 percent hydrogen peroxide and dilute it down to 1 percent, and use a whole dropper full in each ear.
+If I have an infection, it’ll fizzle and bubble for a few minutes.
+I lie down, pour a dropper full in one ear, then when the bubbling stops, I roll over and do the same in the other ear.)

 - Rinsing or gargling with mouthwashes such as Listerine.